Skayyali3/CollatzStandard/README.md

 # Collatz Conjecture Visualizer & Data Exporter
 A professional-grade Python tool that explores the 3n + 1 problem.
 This application doesn't just calculate sequences; it provides a full suite for data analysis and visualization.
-### Features
-**-Algorithmic Calculation: Fast processing of the Collatz sequence for any integer**

-**-Interactive Visualization: Generates dynamic line graphs using Matplotlib to show the "hailstone" peaks and valleys.**

-**-Data Export: Utilizes Pandas to serialize sequence data into a `.csv` file for external analysis in Excel or SQL.**

-**-Adaptive Logarithmic Scaling: Automatically switches to $Log_{10}$ visualization for unspeakably high numbers to prevent hardware overflow and maintain graph readability.**

 ---

+#### Note: entered numbers lose precision as they become more unspeakably high
+#### If you want to check out the Research on this project and the findings or just test out large numbers without any inaccuracies: *[Click Here](https://github.com/saifkayyali3/Collatz_Research)*

+---

+## Features
+- Algorithmic Calculation: Fast processing of the Collatz sequence for any integer

+- Interactive Visualization: Generates dynamic line graphs using Matplotlib to show the "hailstone" peaks and valleys.

+- Data Export: Utilizes Pandas to serialize sequence data into a `.csv` file for external analysis in Excel or SQL.

+- Adaptive Logarithmic Scaling: Automatically switches to $Log_{10}$ visualization for unspeakably high numbers to prevent hardware overflow and maintain graph readability.

+---

-### Technologies Used:
+## Technologies Used:
-**Programming Language: Python**
+* Programming Language: *Python*

-**Libraries Used: Tkinter, Pandas and Matplolib**
+* Libraries Used: `Tkinter`, `Pandas` and `Matplolib`

-**Concepts: Data Engineering pipelines, State Management, Mathematical Modeling.**
+* Concepts: Data Engineering pipelines, State Management, Mathematical Modeling.

 ---